 Note: Some people are left-handed, but in the kitchen, they primarily use their right hand while cooking because of the layout of their kitchen, or they just got used to doing it that way.

-Now, that you determined the drawers to use in your kitchen for these frequently used items.
-Let's show you what I did with my frequently used kitchen drawers in my kitchen.
+Now that you have determined which kitchen drawers to use for these frequently used items.
+Let's show you what I've done with my frequently used kitchen drawers.

 The Organizing tools I used to organize these drawers were: